 “I rhyme for fun” – Robert Burns

 Poetry is about anything that interests YOU.
 Browse for news, inspiration and fresh, new poems.
-Relish ‘Red on Bone’ along with ‘Pure Silver’ and ‘Movement’ – all richly illustrated eBooks of winning Poems Please Me poetry.
+Relish ‘Red on Bone’ along with ‘Pure Silver’ and ‘Movement’ – three richly-illustrated eBooks of winning Poems Please Me poetry.

 We also have a downloadable pdf of ten shortlisted poems

 For more on these stories click the links.